YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 **gtm_stdxkill** enables the standard-compliant behavior to kill local variables in the exclusion list if they had an alias that as not in the exclusion list.
 By default, this behavior is disabled.

-**gtm_sysid** specifies the value for the second piece of the $SYSTEM ISV. $SYSTEM contains a string that identifies the executing M in stance.
-The value of $SYSTEM is a string that starts with a unique numeric code that identifies the manufacturer .
+**gtm_sysid** specifies the value for the second piece of the $SYSTEM ISV. $SYSTEM contains a string that identifies the executing M instance.
+The value of $SYSTEM is a string that starts with a unique numeric code that identifies the manufacturer.
 Codes were originally assigned by the MDC (MUMPS Development Committee). $SYSTEM in YottaDB starts with "47" followed by a comma and $gtm_sysid.

 **gtm_tmp** specifies a directory where socket files used for communication between gtmsecshr and YottaDB processes are stored.
 All processes using the same YottaDB should have the same $gtm_tmp.

-**gtm_tpnotacidtime** specifies the maximum time that a YottaDB process waits for non-Isolated timed command (HANG, JOB, LOCK, OPEN, READ, WRITE /* or ZALLOCATE) running within a transaction to complete before it releases all critical sections it owns and sends a TPNOTACID information message to the system log.
+**gtm_tpnotacidtime** specifies the maximum time that a YottaDB process waits for a non-isolated timed command (HANG, JOB, LOCK, OPEN, READ, WRITE /* or ZALLOCATE) running within a transaction to complete before it releases all critical sections it owns and sends a TPNOTACID information message to the system log.
 A YottaDB process owns critical sections on all or some of the regions participating in a transactions only during final retry attempts (when $TRETRY>2). gtm_tpnotacidtime specifies time in seconds to millisecond precision (three decimal places); the default is 2 seconds.
 The maximum value of gtm_tpnotacidtime is 30 and the minimum is 0.
 If gtm_tpnotacidtime specifies a time outside of this range, YottaDB uses the default value.
-The YottaDB behavior of releasing critical sections in final retry attempt to provide protection from certain risky coding patterns which, because they are not Isolated, can cause deadlocks (in the worst case) and long hangs (in the best case).
+YottaDB releases critical sections in a final retry attempt to provide protection from certain risky coding patterns which, because they are not isolated, can cause deadlocks (in the worst case) and long hangs (in the best case).
 As ZSYSTEM and BREAK are neither isolated nor timed, YottaDB initiates TPNOTACID behavior for them immediately as it encounters them during execution in a final retry attempt (independent of gtm_tpnotacidtime).
 Rapidly repeating TPNOTACID messages are likely associated with live-lock, which means that a process is consuming critical resources repeatedly within a transaction, and is unable to commit because the transaction duration is too long to commit while maintaining ACID transaction properties.

 **gtm_tprestart_log_delta** specifies the number of transaction restarts for which YottaDB should wait before reporting a transaction restart to the operator logging facility.
 If gtm_tprestart_log_delta is not defined, YottaDB initializes gtm_tp_restart_log_delta to 0.